Last Updated on

-- you need to loosen up tight muscles and stiff joints
+- need to loosen up tight muscles and stiff joints

-- you are looking to increase blood flow to encourage healing
+- are looking to increase blood flow to encourage healing

-- you do not typically have any adverse effects by using heat (example: worse pain)
+- do not typically have any adverse effects by using heat (example: worse pain)

 I normally limit icing to 10-15 minutes per area and heating to 20-30 minutes, and don’t repeat until after the tissue has returned to it’s baseline temperature.